Written By Rick de Groot

 1. What is a Grouped Running Total

-To start out, a running total is a way to keep track of a sum of numbers as they change over time.
+First, let’s clarify what a running total is.
+A running total is a way to keep track of a sum of numbers as they change over time.
 Essentially, it is a cumulative total of a series of numbers, where each new number is added to the previous total.

 2. Running Total

-Let’s first recap how to create a running total and turn this code into a function.
+Let’s start by revisiting how to create a basic running total.
+Then, we’ll adapt this into a reusable function.

-My other article starts with a query called Sales.
+My other article starts with a query named “Sales”.

-2. generates a list with running total values with List.Generate.
+- create a list that contains the running total values using List.Generate.

 You can find all this in below code: